 • PTC (KepServer)

-The AMC will ingest the edge software’s (i.e. Ignition or KEPSrverEX) native asset model definition file(s) and automatically provision the matching asset hierarchy within AWS IoT SiteWise.
+The AMC will ingest the edge software’s (i.e. Ignition or KEPServerEX) native asset model definition file(s) and automatically provision the matching asset hierarchy within AWS IoT SiteWise.
 This automatic mapping enables application builders, whether they be customer’s own developers, SIs, GSIs or AWS ProServe team, to have immediate access to the customer’s asset hierarchy within a managed service in the AWS Cloud (AWS IoT SiteWise).

 The objective of the IMC kit is to accelerate industrial machine connectivity to the AWS cloud so solution builder teams can demonstrate real business value to customers faster and with lower integration cost and effort than is currently possible.